aosavi/aosavi.github.io/_posts/2014-02-24-using-piazza-in-the-classroom.md

 ---
 layout: post
-title: Tips on Using the Q&A Platform Piazza in the Classroom
+title: Tips on Using the Q\&A Platform Piazza in the Classroom
 comments: true
 ---